The Double Refuge 🇲🇽 Señor Locke

-Supernatural Emanations - Vibrations & Auras - A More Rational Lodging - Extrasensory Control - More Spooks in London: More Things Than Are Dreamt Of? - Jumping the Life to Come
+Vibrations & Auras - A More Rational Lodging - Extrasensory Control

 The title of Fuentes’ novel, Aura, alludes to emanations and hence to the metaphysical or psychological structures that are assumed to make such emanations possible.
 Oxford defines aura as 1. the distinctive atmosphere or quality that seems to surround and be generated by a person, thing, or place, and 2. a supposed emanation surrounding the body of a living creature and regarded as an essential part of the individual.
 The name Aura refers to the 15-year-old girl who Felipe at first believes to be controlled by Consuela, yet by the end of the novel he finds that Aura has become Consuela’s aura or emanation.
 It seems that Consuela can, through some occult power, incarnate herself inside of Aura.
-Incarnate here is of course a polite term for possess.
+Incarnation here might also be a positive term for possession.

 In the 20th century evolution and genetics supplied such a convincing explanation of reality that it was hard for rational minds to entertain supernatural explanations.
 This hasn’t of course stopped people from swooning over vampires, imagining possessions and exorcisms, and depicting hellscapes as creepy as those of Goya, or as meticulous as those of Hieronymus Bosch.

 Publishing Aura in 1962, Fuentes is fully aware of the demise of supernatural explanations for our existence, yet he uses the supernatural to great effect.
 Indeed, it’s because the supernatural no longer explains our existence that he can shock his reader with an incremental and inexorable pull of the occult, from suggestion and coincidence to attraction, obsession, and possession.
 Whereas intellectual history chronicles the retreat of the supernatural, Fuentes guides his reader backward into an obscure occult mysticism, one which overlaps and finally obliterates the physical world.
-The reasons he does this are at least two-fold: to create a spooky story of brutal romance and coercive obsession, and to critique an outdated mind-set that looks deludedly to past glories instead of to today’s problems.
+The reasons he does this are at least two-fold: first, to create a spooky cautionary tale of brutal romance and coercive obsession; second, to critique an outdated mind-set that looks deludedly to past glories instead of to today’s problems.

 Fuentes hints in the opening pages at the political motive behind his negative, occult depiction of Consuela.
 As soon as Felipe enters the building, he perceives its “rotting roots” and its “thick drowsy aroma.”
-Consuela lives in a rotting, decrepid past, yet she imagines that she exists on a higher level.
+Consuela lives in a decrepit past, yet she imagines that she exists on a higher level.
 This higher level is given a religious dimension with the inclusion of saints, which we find in the architecture of the second story facade above the street, as well as once we get inside her room, which contains a blinding alter of saints and candles.
-From the street — that is, from the real world — Felipe sees that the “cheap merchandise on sale along the street doesn’t have any effect on that upper level; on the baroque harmony of the carved stones; on the battered stone saints with pigeons clustering on their shoulders.”
+From the street, that is, from the real world, Felipe sees that the “cheap merchandise on sale along the street doesn’t have any effect on that upper level — on the baroque harmony of the carved stones; on the battered stone saints with pigeons clustering on their shoulders.”
 This initially seems like a nostalgic description of the building, but bit by bit the pieces of the mysterious mansion come together and it shows itself to be a place of seduction, coercion, and possession.

 Vibrations & Auras